-The H-1B visa application involves both the employer and the beneficiary employee.
+A successful application involves compliance with H-1B visa requirements by the employer and the beneficiary employee.
 Therefore, errors or ineligibility from either party in any of the above three stages can lead to denial.
 The following are some of the top reasons:

 Your prospective employer must prove that you have the required credentials for the job.
 Your academic qualifications and the field of study must specifically match the job requirements.
 If your degree is in an unrelated or loosely related field, but you have years of work experience in a related field, your employer will need to convince the USCIS that the years of experience plus the education is equivalent to the required qualifications for the job position.

 It is also essential for the employer to provide a list of responsibilities, roles, as well as educational and experiential requirements to perform the job.
 There must be a link between the job description and the requirements for the position.